Table-hopping in bluff country

 For more about the Harmony area, see Cave country.

-Rubaiyat Restaurant on Water Street serves a seasonal menu of classics with a nouveau twist and has an extensive wine and beer list.
+In Decorah, Rubaiyat Restaurant on Water Street serves a seasonal menu of classics with a nouveau twist and has an extensive wine and beer list.
 It has nearly three dozen beers on tap, including several from the local brewery Toppling Goliath.
 563-382-9463.

 La Rana Bistro is a gem on Washington Street, serving fresh and original fare at cafe prices.
 It has an amazing beer list and well-priced wines.
 It’s small, so reserve at 563-382-3067.